 With over one billion websites on the Internet today, as an owner of one of those sites, you might be thinking that there isn’t much chance that a cybercriminal might target yours.
 However, before we even come to that, let’s step back for a moment and consider what your website means to you.

 If you’ve come across articles from Forbes, The Economist or any number of Internet security companies out there today, it’s highly likely that you’re aware of the term ‘Data is the new Oil’.
-It has become one of the single most valuable assets available online today and just like anything, can be stolen and traded or exchanged.
+It has become one of the single most valuable assets available online today (and hence we see the rise of VPN) and just like anything, can be stolen and traded or exchanged.

 Cybercriminals won’t care if your website is tiny, they use tools that run free testing every site they come across, simply collecting information.
 If they can’t use the information, they can always sell it to someone else who can.